Jessica-Upshaw/Advanved_Python_Portfolio_Upshaw/README.md

 # Advanved_Python_Portfolio_Upshaw
-This is the portfolio of python code that I learned during BISC 450C
+This is the portfolio of python code that I learned in BISC 450C during Winter 2024.

 ## Sequence Objects (1-4)